Construction Technology and Productivity Committee

-Whether they are introducing some new innovation or attempting to solve a specific problem, each of CURT’s many committees currently examine the impact of cutting-edge technology on the modern construction industry for its members.
-That being said, however, each of these committees are somewhat siloed in the work that they do, focusing on their own specific area of discussion, such as Safety or Workforce Development, rather than at how technology is able to intersect throughout multiple committees and disciplines.
+Whether they are introducing some new innovation or attempting to solve a specific problem, each of CURT’s many committees examines the impact of cutting-edge technology on the modern construction industry for its members.
+However, each of these committees is somewhat siloed in the work that they do.
+Naturally, they focus on their own specific area of discussion such as Safety or Workforce Development, rather than on how technology is able to intersect throughout multiple committees and disciplines.

-“CURT looked at this and decided that we needed to have a platform to discuss strategies for researching, evaluating, and implementing new technologies while informing our members the types of innovations that are out there without necessarily endorsing a specific vendor and then discuss what kinds of technologies are working for them and the challenges with others,” says Technology and Productivity Committee Chair.
-James Boileau.
+“CURT looked at this and decided that we needed to have a platform to discuss strategies for researching, evaluating, and implementing new technologies while informing our members of the types of innovations that are out there—without necessarily endorsing a specific vendor and then discuss what kinds of technologies are working for them and the challenges with others,” says Technology and Productivity Committee Chair James Boileau.

-CURT will be rolling out its newest committee, the Technology and Productivity Committee, at its Member Meeting later this September and will mark a change in the way CURT as an association looks at technology and its impact on the construction industry.
-Instead of looking at innovation on a committee-by-committee basis, the association will now have a proper venue in which to focus on a solutions and strategies that could be applicable to multiple committee issues at the same time.
+The development of the Technology and Productivity Committee marks a change in the way CURT as an association looks at technology and its impact on the construction industry.
+Instead of approaching innovation on a committee-by-committee basis, the association will now have a proper venue in which to focus on solutions and strategies that could be applicable to multiple committee issues at the same time.

 “We have an opportunity with this committee to now broadly look at productivity and at how technology can help improve it,” says Ryan Fertig, Technology and Productivity Committee Chair.
 “The Technology and Productivity Committee will be a place where people can understand what other owners are using successfully and ultimately deal with issues concerning the best use of the capital dollar; which is why most will become CURT members in the first place.”